 It's important to point out right away that simple 'illumination' is actually a relatively unimportant part of our work.
 Current TV cameras are capable of operating in very low light levels so it would be quite possible to see what was going on in most studios simply by switching on the houselights.
 Fortunately, producers and directors realise that the result would look pretty awful.
 There are, however, a surprising number of people who should know better who have been led to believe that some cameras - for example, the latest generation of small digital cameras - somehow don't need any lighting.

 There has been much written about the 'digital revolution' in recent years including the rather optimistic suggestion that for many kinds of programmes expensive lighting will soon be a thing of the past.
 Perhaps accountants can't tell when a picture looks good or indeed when an artist is looking at his or her best.
 Sadly for them, many viewers can.
-(So can the artist when they see themselves on their TV at home!)
-In fact now that the majority of programmes are made in HD - making the star look good has become even more important.
+So can the artist when they see themselves on their TV at home!
+In fact now that all programmes are made in HD (or even 4K UHD) - making the star look good has become even more important.

 The information below is mostly aimed at those interested in the broadcast media who are hoping to find out something about the role of the lighting director in the making of television programmes.
 I have on occasions been contacted and asked for this kind of information so hopefully the following might be of interest to some people.